Copyright 2009, all rights reserved

 The honorable gentleman says that, if you place treaties on the same footing here as they are in England, he will consent to the power, because the king is restrained in making treaties.
 Will not the President and Senate be restrained?
 Being creatures of that Constitution, can they destroy it?
 Can any particular body, instituted for a particular purpose, destroy the existence of the society for whose benefit it is created?

-Of course, those were merely rhetorical questions because, at that time, no one among the political class could possibly get away with claiming that an American official could ever be so treacherous as to exceed their legal authority as granted by the people (at least not without facing a pistol at twenty paces).
+Of course, those were merely rhetorical questions because, at that time, no one among the political class could possibly get away with claiming that an American official could ever be so treacherous as to exceed his legal authority as granted by the people (at least not without facing a pistol at twenty paces).
 Considering the economic chaos at the time and the possible threat of European re-conquest, most folks gave the Federalists the benefit of the doubt, if only for relief from the apparent flaws of the Articles of Confederation.
 It was a crisis!

 After all, these Federalists were great men of good family.
 This was The Enlightenment, a time in which men of stature believed that human aspiration to greatness derived from morality, altruism, nobility, and the good works of men.
 Their evident distaste for plebian Christian principles, so long and terribly violated by leaders of the Catholic Church long before during the Middle Ages, had released them from the restraint of humility, seeking ambition in their demonstrably good works.